Panera Bread

 Protein 18g

-Steam Creation
+Steam Effect

-We recommend using King Arthur Bread Flour for the highest protein content and perfect gluten structure.
+Use King Arthur Bread Flour for the highest protein content and perfect gluten structure.

 1